Author: Nick Andrews, OSU Small Farms Program

 Make sure the field is irrigated frequently enough after seeding for the cover crop to establish.
 Young cover crop seedlings are more susceptible to drought stress in mid-summer than established summer vegetables.
 I normally increase cover crop seeding rates at least 1.5x when relay seeding.

 If you hope to optimize biological nitrogen fixation for the following vegetable crop, use legume cover crops to supply 40-100+ lbs/ac plant-available nitrogen.
 Crimson clover or vetches (i.e. common vetch) perform well on their own or in mixtures with cereals.
 I normally use about the same legume seeding rate in mixtures as in single species stands, and reduce cereal seed rates to 20-40% of the solo rate.

 Brennan and Leap (2014) compared using a Sutton seed drill (6” row spacing, ¾” depth) to broadcasting for cereal rye, purple vetch and common vetch establishment followed by:

-Perfecta II field cultivator: adjusted to ≈6” depth to minimize soil dragging by spike tooth gang, rolling basket on aggressive setting, 3 mph tractor speed,
+- Perfecta II field cultivator: adjusted to ≈6” depth to minimize soil dragging by spike tooth gang, rolling basket on the aggressive setting, 3 mph tractor speed,

 No-till and reduced till cover crops